mrinalsetty/social-spark-gpt/README.md

 ## 🧭 Behind the Idea
 Social Spark was built to explore how **AI and human creativity** can collaborate.
+The goal:
-The goal: make AI feel **personal, not robotic** — helping creators move faster *without losing their voice.*
+1️⃣ make AI feel **personal, not robotic**.
+2️⃣ help creators and brands generate high-performing, customized captions, titles, and hashtags for Instagram, Facebook, and YouTube—in seconds.

 > “AI isn’t a replacement for creativity — it’s a reflection of it.”